-This proposal requires the affirmative vote of the holders of two-thirds of the voting power of shares outstanding and entitled to vote.
-Abstentions and broker non-votes will have the same effect as votes "AGAINST" this proposal.
+This proposal requires the affirmative vote of the holders of a majority in voting power of the votes cast affirmatively or negatively.
+Abstentions and broker non-votes are not considered to be votes cast and, accordingly, will have no effect on the outcome of the vote on this proposal.

-The Board unanimously recommends a vote "FOR" the approval of the Charter Amendment.
+The Board unanimously recommends a vote "FOR" the approval of the Cartesian Therapeutics, Inc. Amended and Restated 2016 Incentive Award Plan.